Qumulo/docs/shift-from-s3.md

 ## How Shift-From Relationships Work
 Qumulo Core performs the following steps when it creates a Shift-From relationship.

-1. Verifies that the local directory exists on the Qumulo cluster and that the specified S3 bucket exists, is accessible using the specified credentials, and contains downloadable objects.
+1. Verifies that the directory exists on the Qumulo cluster and that the specified S3 bucket exists, is accessible using the specified credentials, and contains downloadable objects.

 1. Creates the Shift-From relationship.